 Yes, it is safe to use.
 I ran and installed Setapp and quite a few “Setapp apps” on my MacOS Sierra based iMac.
 A scan found no viruses or malicious code.

 According to Setapp, every app is carefully checked against quality, functionality, safety, and privacy guidelines before it is accepted.
 They only work with proven developers, and safety should not be a concern when using the software.

 There is no contract, so the subscription can be cancelled at any time.
 Once canceled, you can continue using the apps until the next billing period.
 You can reactivate your account at any time.

-A one month free trial of the software is available.
-The number of trial days available is clearly displayed near the top of Setapp's dashboard.
+A 7-day free trial of the software is available.
+The number of trial days available is clearly displayed near the top of Setapp’s dashboard.

 How to uninstall Setapp?